InstituteforDiseaseModeling/laser/sql_modeling/src/README.md

 ### Mortality

 Non-Disease Mortality is calculated as an increasing function of age using a Gompertz-Makeham distribution applied to the EULA age-binned population (only right now).
 This obviously gets increasingly inaccurate as the simulation gets older.
 Deaths are calculated every 'mortality_interval' in settings.py.

+### Interventions

+At this time you can distribute acquisition-blocking interventions to the adult population one time specified by 'campaign_day' in settings.py, with coverage 'campaign_coverage' (also settings.py) to a particular node ('campaign_node').
+The values of campaign_coverage and campaign_node will also be used for RIA (at 9months).
+You can effectively disable the campaign and ria by setting campaign_day to a value greater than 'duration' or setting ria_interval to a value greater than 'duration'.

 ### Visualization